synapticon/synapticon_ros2_control/README.md

-# Controlling Synapticon Devices Using ROS2 Package
+# Controlling Synapticon Devices Using the ROS2 Package

 ## Description